Last updated:

 Where it may not be the right fit

-• Workflow depth may be limited for CPA firms with complex approval processes
+• Workflow depth can be limited for firms with complex approval chains

-• Reporting may fall short for multi-entity or consolidated firm needs
+• Reporting can fall short for multi-entity or consolidated firm requirements

-Bill.com focuses on automating accounts payable and receivable workflows and integrates with accounting platforms like QuickBooks and Xero.
+Bill focuses on automating accounts payable and receivable workflows and integrates with accounting platforms like QuickBooks and Xero.
+It isn't a standalone accounting and billing system.

 • Supports approval workflows for accounts payable and receivable